solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 Now it’s your turn to build something independently.
 Because we're starting with simple programs, yours will look almost identical to what we just created.
-It's useful to try and get to the point where you can write it from scratch without referencing prior code, so try not to copy and paste here.
+It's useful to try to get to the point where you can write it from scratch without referencing prior code, so try not to copy and paste here.

 1. Write a new program that initializes a `counter` account